Kobayashi Station (Chiba): Lines

 Kobayashi Station is served by the Abiko Branch Line of the Narita Line, and is located 18.3 kilometers from the terminus of the branch line at Abiko Station.

 Layout

 The station is an elevated station boult above dual opposed side platforms.
-The station is staffed.
+The station is unstaffed with help directed to an intercom.

 Platforms

 History

 Kobayashi Station was opened on April 1, 1901 as a station on the Narita Railway Company for both freight and passenger operations.
 On September 1, 1920, the Narita Railway was nationalised, becoming part of the Japanese Government Railway (JGR).
 After World War II, the JGR became the Japan National Railways (JNR).
 Scheduled freight operations were suspended from November 1, 1961.
 The station was absorbed into the JR East network upon the privatization of the Japan National Railways (JNR) on April 1, 1987.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 1,953 passengers daily (boarding passengers only).